bradleyschacht/LasVegasWorkshop2025/labs/02 - Data warehouse basics.md

 <hr>

-<h3 id="2.1">2.1 - Notebooks, query editor, and client tools</h3>
+<h3 id = "2.1">2.1 - Notebooks, query editor, and client tools</h3>

-1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 1 by selecting the workspace icon from the left navigation bar.
+1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 1 by selecting the **workspace icon** from the left navigation bar.

     *Note: The icons on the navigation bar can be pinned and unpinned.
 Therefore, the icons you see may differ from the screenshot.*